mcode/pims/README.md

 This application requires node.js v20.0 or greater.
 Using [`nvm`](https://github.com/nvm-sh/nvm) is optional, but easier when managing different node.js versions.

 - `nvm install 20`
-- `nvm use 20` or `nvm use default 20`, as most of the REMS Integration Prototype repositories use node.js v20.0.
+- `nvm use 20` or `nvm use default 20`, as most of the REMS Integration Prototype repositories are compatible with node v20.0.